 Even though an increasing number of openly licensed educational materials are available, some instructors prefer authoring their own open textbooks.
-The video below walks you through issues instructors may want to consider before embarking on the journey of creating new open educational resources.
+A video series from the Rebus Community walks you through issues instructors may want to consider before embarking on the journey of creating new open educational resources.
+A companion publication, The Rebus Guide to Publishing Open Textbooks (So Far), is also available.

 OpenStax College has created subject-related hubs for instructors to share teaching resources.
 Similarly, the Rebus Community connects instructors, librarians, and students who wish to collaboratively create openly licensed educational materials.
 It also hosts Webinars in which speakers share their insights and experiences of authoring and publishing open textbooks.
 Below are some of such Webinars.